gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/IMPLEMENTATION-DOCUMENTATION.md

 #### Briefing
-The implemenation of this user story took place mostly around the ``Turret`` class, since it was added new configurations to it.
-It was created one new interface: ``TargetConfig``, which is implemented by the new class ``TargetConfiguration`` and contains two enumerations ``Mode`` and ``Env``.
+The implemenation of this user story took place mostly around the ``Turret`` class (``src/mindustry/world/blocks/defense/turrets/Turret.java``), since new configurations were added to.
+One new interface was created: ``TargetConfig``, which is implemented by the new class ``TargetConfiguration`` and contains two enumerations ``Mode`` and ``Env``.
 They contain a list of possible modes and environments for the targeting configuration of a turret.

 ````java
 /** Possible target modes **/